evocn/evocn.github.io/content/bones/rules.md

 | 6-7   | Brain Damage | -2 to Knowledge, Clarity.                                                                        |
 | 8-9   | Deep Gash    | -1 to Strength, Agility.                                                                         |

+These wounds are just examples.
+Other specific wounds exist, which will come up on the fly.

 ---
 ***Critical*** - On a weapon's maximum damage output, you score a critical!
-You roll damage again.
-This can continue indefinitely.
+You roll damage again, which can also critical indefinitely.

 ---
-***Rest*** - Characters who have time and resources to recover can attempt to mend their Wounds.
-The GM determines an appropriate time for the characters to get some rest.
+***Rest*** - Characters who have time to rest in the game can attempt to mend or mitigate their Wounds.

+If you have a week of rest or travel, you can mend up to one wound per week.

-Each rest, once for each Wound, any character can roll a DC 8 Knowledge check to mend a Wound.
+If you're under duress or trying to mend a wound in a short timeframe (like overnight), any character in the group can roll a DC 10 Knowledge check to mend wounds.
+They only roll once per wound per rest, and if they fail, the wound remains.
-Alternatively, for your own wounds, you can attempt a DC 10 Grit check to manage a Wound yourself.

-If your character gets proper rest for two weeks, all Wounds are healed.

 ---
 Any action which isn't an attack is a **Maneuver**.